Multi-agent Adaptive Mechanism Design: Adaptive Mechanism Design

-This estimation guarantees $\eta_\varepsilon(t)$ should monotonically decrease with $t$, and monotonically increase with failure probability $\varepsilon$.
-Such a bound is commonly seen in the probably approximately correct (PAC) framework of statistical learning, where a good estimator should achieve a lower gap with higher probability and lower $t$.
+This estimation guarantees $\eta_\varepsilon(t)$ is commonly seen in the probably approximately correct (PAC) framework of statistical learning, where a better estimator should achieve a lower gap with higher probability and lower $t$.

 Now we introduce $\dram+$ (Algorithm \ref{alg: dram+}), which modifies $\dram$ to work with general discrete distribution estimators in Definition \ref{def: general estimator}.
 In $\dram+$, we don't restrict how epoch schedules are designed.
 Generally, one should aim for a geometric epoch schedule, as this typically results in the best possible bounds and only $m = O(\log T)$ epochs.
 Moreover, the ambiguity parameters now follow the guarantee $\eta_\varepsilon(t)$, in order to ensure truthfulness holds with high probability.